status-im/status-github-bot/README.md

 Examples of settings that can be configured:

 - `github-team/slug`: Slug of the team that owns the respective repository
-- `welcome-bot/message`: First time contributor welcome message
+- `welcome-bot/message-template`: First time contributor welcome message template.
+Examples of template values allowed:

+  - `{user}`: Replaced by the PR submitter's user name
+  - `{repo-name}`: Replaced by the PR's target repository name
+  - `{pr-number}`: Replaced by the PR number

 - `slack/notification/room`: Slack room used for notifications (e.g. `status-probot`)

 - Repository project board settings: